 In fact, the Lee statue wasn’t erected until 1890 as part of the lost cause mythology and as a message to African Americans that white supremacists were still in charge of the government and would enforce Jim Crow segregation.

 So far, Virginia remains peaceful.
-The public relations problem for Lee supporters is that those who feel most strongly about this seem to be white men over the age of 60 born in the Jim Crow South who attended largely segregated schools and express no empathy for African Americans who have endured discrimination and the pervasiveness of the “lost cause” mentality.
+The public relations problem for Lee supporters is that those who feel most strongly about this seem to be older white men born in the Jim Crow South who express no empathy for the discrimination African Americans have endured and the pervasiveness of the “lost cause” mentality.
 Lee supporters mis-portray the decision to remove the statue as a top-down decision by a “liberal Democrat” governor, Ralph Northam, rather than a bottom-up consensus democratic decision by the residents of Richmond.

 On Facebook, Tim Decker, a country musician from Tennessee and former conductor and engineer for CSX Railroad, “feeling pissed,” posted a protest against the removal of Lee’s statue that received 4,500 likes and 12,000 shares.
 He wrote “For those who don’t care about your history, like that Northam in Virginia.
 Lee just wasn’t the commander of the Army of Northern Virginia, he also was a Mexican War Veteran US Army.
 He also was Superintendent of the Military Academy at West Point.
 And after the war Lee was instrumental in helping bring the Southern states back in to the Union by helping heal the wounds of the war.
 He was President of Washington College, Washington and Lee University in Lexington, Va.
 He transformed the College into leading institution for higher learning in all of the South.”